JakeSchmitz/Comp97/README.md

 a set of csv files containing the doc id, the title, and the browsepath, 1000 docs to each file.
 This is currently working for 93% of articles, and the last 7% might just not exist.

+2/3/2015
+Did some work on the bibliography lookup automater.
+Right now we can successfully read everything from the CSV output of scanssl (after doing a little cleanup to replace commas in the title field with ||) and we can make a beautifulsoup soup instance from the tischlibrary search results page.
+What remains to be done is parsing the soup for the first result and finding the unique document id that the tisch library system uses to store bibliography info.
+This is usually a string in the format bXXXXXXX where the X's are numbers.
+Still digging through the html to find the right way to capture this id.